How to Start Backpacking by Preparing for Your Trip This article is a supplement to our Backpacking for Beginners Live Virtual Workshop.

 Leave your itinerary and emergency contacts in the car

-First, it’s important to note: Mother Nature does not care about you.
+Before you learn how to start backpacking, it’s important to note: Mother Nature does not care about you.
 She will murder you.
 This isn’t a Disney movie and you aren’t Snow White.
 (But hey, if you’re shacking up with seven dudes, good on you.)
 There is no frolicking with the birds and the squirrels.
 There is no drinking out of pretty mountain streams.
 And there is definitely, definitely no handsome prince standing at the ready to rescue you.
 Nope.
 This is the backcountry, in all its glorifying and terrifying majesty.
 (Well, okay.
 Technically, there

 are people standing by to rescue you: park rangers and wilderness first responders.
 A lot of man/womanpower will go into finding you if you get lost.
 These people will put their own lives at risk to do so.
 Don’t make them do that unnecessarily).